 4.5 The Department of Justice is responsible for issuing and revising this code and will seek feedback on it after the appointment process.
-It will examine any comments made to the Policing Board by the Impartial Assessor and any complaints that have been received.
+The Department of Justice will consider any comments made to the Policing Board by the Impartial Assessor and any complaints that have been received.